 For example, a strict test involves dividing the required significance level by the number of uncorrelated rules, call that m.
 If the significance level is set at 5%, the selected algo must be significant at the 5%/m level.
 Given that some machine learning programs test billions or even trillions of trading rules, one can imagine that we are looking for a quite unusual result.
 There are ways of relaxing those tests but the idea is the same: corrections must be made and that limits the chances of a significant result.

 Machine learning was used extensively in the 1980s for predicting stock returns and exchange rates with dismal results.
-It was abandoned by many quants in favor of the process Leda Braga described above that involves independent hypothesis testing.
+It was abandoned by quants in favor of the process Leda Braga described above that involves independent hypothesis testing.
 However, even that process is not perfect as I note in the mentioned blog:

 The lack of creativity of machine learning

-It is easy to get fooled by machine learning when developing trading algos.
+It is easy to get fooled by machine learning when developing trading strategies.
 Only those with an understanding of the impact of multiple comparisons on statistical significance and with knowledge of the appropriate tests can effectively use this process although success is not guaranteed because all tests are conditioned on past data and the future can be different from the past.
 However, a more important consideration is that most machine learning algorithms do not discover anything more fundamental than their inputs.
-If the indicators used are ineffective in capturing returns in the first place, it is quite likely that any higher complexity algo that uses them will also be ineffective.
+If the indicators/features used are ineffective in capturing returns in the first place, it is quite likely that any higher complexity algo that uses them will also be ineffective.
 In other words, machine leaning lacks creativity and that limits its effectiveness besides the other problems related to multiple comparisons.